WRAPUP 8-Putin mobilizes more troops for Ukraine, accuses West of 'nuclear blackmail' | Headlines

 In a televised address to the Russian nation, Putin said: "If the territorial integrity of our country is threatened, we will use all available means to protect our people - this is not a bluff".
 Russia had "lots of weapons to reply," he said.

-Russia's defense minister said the partial mobilization would see 300,000 reservists called up and would apply to those with previous military experience.
-Although Russia has been involved in several conflicts since World War Two, this was the first such call-up since then.
+Russia's defence minister said the partial mobilisation would see 300,000 reservists called up and would apply to those with previous military experience.
+Although Russia has been involved in a number of conflicts since World War Two, this was the first such call-up since then.
 The Soviet Union's long war in Afghanistan involved conscripts.

-Ukrainian presidential adviser Mykhailo Podolyak said the Russian mobilization was a predictable step that would prove extremely unpopular, and it underscored that the war was not going according to Moscow's plan.
-"Predictable appeal, which looks more like an attempt to justify their failure," Podolyak told Reuters.
-"The war is not going according to Russia's scenario."
+Ukrainian presidential adviser Mykhailo Podolyak said the Russian mobilisation was a predictable step that would prove extremely unpopular, and it underscored that the war was not going according to Moscow's plan.
+"Absolutely predictable appeal, which looks more like an attempt to justify their own failure," Podolyak told Reuters.
+"The war is clearly not going according to Russia's scenario."

 Before Putin's address, world leaders meeting at the United Nations in New York denounced Russia's invasion of Ukraine and plans for four occupied regions to hold referendums in the coming days on joining Russia.
-In a coordinated move, pro-Russian regional leaders on Tuesday announced referendums for Sept.
-23-27 in Luhansk, Donetsk, Kherson, and Zaporizhzhia provinces, representing around 15% of Ukrainian territory.
+In an apparently coordinated move, pro-Russian regional leaders on Tuesday announced referendums for Sept.
+23-27 in Luhansk, Donetsk, Kherson and Zaporizhzhia provinces, representing around 15% of Ukrainian territory.

 Russia already considers Luhansk and Donetsk, which together make up the Donbas region that Moscow partially occupied in 2014, to be independent states.
 Ukraine and the West consider all parts of Ukraine held by Russian forces to be illegally occupied.
 Russia now holds about 60% of Donetsk and had captured nearly all of Luhansk by July after slow advances during months of intense fighting.

-In his address, Putin said the partial mobilization of its 2 million-strong military reservists was to defend Russia and its territories.
+In his address, Putin said the partial mobilisation of its 2 million-strong military reservists was to defend Russia and its territories.
 The West did not want peace in Ukraine, he said.
-He said Washington, London, and Brussels were pushing Kyiv to "transfer military operations to our territory" with the aim of "complete plunder of our country".
+He said Washington, London, Brussels were pushing Kyiv to "transfer military operations to our territory" with the aim of the "complete plunder our country".

 Ukraine's military has sporadically struck targets inside Russia throughout the conflict, using long-range weapons supplied by the West.
-"Nuclear blackmail has also been used," Putin said, citing Ukraine's Zaporizhzhia nuclear power plant, the biggest in Europe.
-Both Russia and Ukraine have accused each other of endangering the planet in the fighting.
+"Nuclear blackmail has also been used," Putin said, citing Ukraine's Zaporozhzhia nuclear power plant, the biggest in Europe.
+Both Russia and Ukraine have accused each other of endangering the plant in the fighting.

-Putin restated he aimed to "liberate" the Donbas, Ukraine's industrial heartland, and said most people there did not want to return to what he called the "yoke" of Ukraine.
+Putin restated his aim was to "liberate" the Donbas, Ukraine's industrial heartland, and said most people there did not want to return to what he called the "yoke" of Ukraine.
 German Chancellor Olaf Scholz, speaking to the U.N.
-General Assembly in New York, said Putin will only give up his "imperial ambitions" if he recognized he cannot win the war.
+General Assembly in New York, said Putin will only give up his "imperial ambitions" if he recognised he cannot win the war.

 "This is why we will not accept any peace dictated by Russia and this is why Ukraine must be able to fend off Russia's attack," Scholz said.
 MARKETS RETREAT

-Czech Prime Minister Petr Fiala said the mobilization was "further proof that Russia is the sole aggressor".
-"It is needed to help Ukraine, and in our interest, we must continue with it," he said.
+Czech Prime Minister Petr Fiala said the mobilisation was "further proof that Russia is the sole aggressor".
+"It is needed to help Ukraine, and in our own interest, we must continue with it," he said.

-British defense minister Ben Wallace said the mobilization was an admission by Putin that "his invasion is failing".
-U.S. ambassador to Ukraine Bridget Brink said Russia had shown weakness by announcing the mobilization of reserves and setting out the referenda in the Russian-occupied territories.
+British defence minister Ben Wallace said the mobilisation was an admission by Putin that "his invasion is failing".
+U.S. ambassador to Ukraine Bridget Brink said Russia had shown weakness by announcing the mobilisation of reserves and setting out the referenda in the Russian-occupied territories.

 China's foreign ministry urged all parties to engage in dialogue and consultation and find a way to address the security concerns of all parties.
 Putin's words also hit global markets, which have see-sawed since the Russian invasion of Ukraine on Feb.
 24. The euro tumbled 0.7% against the dollar, European stock markets opened sharply lower, and investors piled into safe-haven bonds, pushing yields on German and U.S. government debt down.